cisco/mindmeld/docs/source/userguide/kb.rst

 Sort
 ''''

-``sort()`` API can be used to add custom sort criteria for a knowledge base search.
+:meth:`sort()` API can be used to add custom sort criteria for a knowledge base search.
 Custom sort can only be used with number, date and location knowledge base fields.
 For number and date fields the sort type can simply be either ``asc`` or ``desc`` to determine sort order.
 Some example use cases are finding most popular items, most recently released items and etc.

 .. code:: python